Cherishing Your Baby’s First Christmas

 10. Dress Up In Matching Outfits.

 Whether it’s matching sweaters or matching pajamas, dressing up as a family can be a fun tradition.
+It is also a very good reminder of what the latest trends are as you celebrate your baby's first Christmas.
 Many retailers now sell family pajamas that come in all sizes - including pajamas for your pets!
-Dress your family in matching outfits, snap lots of pictures, and create a fun memory!
+Dress your whole family in matching outfits, snap lots of pictures, and create a fun memory!

 From Christmas lights to family photos, there are many ways to enjoy your little one’s first Christmas season.